Nkd-hue/Enterprise-Hybrid-Identity-Infrastructure/README.md

 This project simulates an enterprise identity infrastructure deployment, covering the full spectrum of hybrid identity management from on-premises Active Directory through cloud synchronization and external collaboration.

-**Scenario:** The Merchandise Vault is expanding globally and needs a unified identity platform that enables secure access to cloud resources while maintaining their existing Active Directory investment.
+**Scenario:** Novatech Solutions is expanding globally and needs a unified identity platform that enables secure access to cloud resources while maintaining their existing Active Directory investment.

 ### Business Requirements Addressed